Ahrn Palley: Re-election in 1962

-Palley joined Garfield Todd's "New Africa Party" in 1961, although he did not remain a member for long.
+Palley joined Sir Garfield Todd's "New Africa Party" in 1961, although he did not remain a member for long.
 His support for increasing black African involvement in government attracted widescale opposition among the white electorate.
 Accordingly, in the 1962 general election Palley fought the Highfield Electoral District to the south-west of Salisbury.
 Despite a widespread boycott of the election, he defeated three other candidates to retain his seat and become the only Independent candidate returned.

 The election devastated the UFP, which splintered, and Palley became the most effective voice speaking out against the governments of Winston Field and Ian Smith when they demanded independence on the basis of the 1962 constitution.
 Palley's district included some black African townships, and the government's crackdown on the nationalist groups in 1964 led to an outbreak of violence there and the declaration of a state of emergency.
 Palley disagreed with the suggestion of detaining troublemakers in camps; he agreed that the excess residents living in the overcrowded townships should be moved, but he urged that they be provided with areas in which it was fit to live.
 He said of the Rhodesian Front government officers that they had "certain philosophies for community development, but they have in fact no plans at all."

 UDI

 Palley was re-elected in the 1965 general election, described as "a remarkable demonstration of political survival" as the Rhodesian Front won a landslide victory and Palley was the only white opposition member.
 On 25 November 1965 the Legislative Assembly met following the Unilateral Declaration of Independence.
 He raised an immediate point of order in protest at the government's declaration, saying, "Certain Honourable Members in collusion have torn up the constitution under which this House meets.
 The proceedings have no legal validity whatsoever."
 After the speaker, Rubidge Stumbles, declared his support, Palley kept rising to raise points of order and eventually was ordered to leave the chamber, which he refused to do and had to be forcibly removed by the sergeant-at-arms, while shouting "This is an illegal assembly!
 God save the Queen!"

-Throughout the Parliament Palley kept up his opposition to the government's stance on both security and the constitution.
+Throughout the Parliament, Palley kept up his opposition to the government's stance on both security and the constitution.
 Ian Smith described him as "a one man opposition party".
 When given the opportunity in 1966 to instigate his own debate, he put down a motion opposing the idea of Rhodesia becoming a republic, at intervals refusing to recognise the authority of Clifford Dupont who had been appointed as "Officer Administering the Government" to replace the Governor.
 He urged acceptance of British terms under which it would recognise Rhodesia as independent in 1968 by describing them as the best deal Rhodesia could hope for.